 About Dave Decker

-David Decker, M.A., is a licensed psychologist who is currently in private practice in St. Paul, Minnesota, where he provides anger management, domestic abuse, and general mental health services in individual, couple, family, and group therapy.
+David Decker, M.A., is a licensed psychologist who is currently in private practice in St. Paul, Minnesota, where he provides anger management, domestic abuse, and general mental health services in individuals and couples.
 His areas of expertise include anger regulation, men’s issues, depression, anxiety, stress management, shame and family-of-origin issues, domestic abuse, assertiveness, communication and couples issues, healthy relationships, and EMDR (Eye Movement Desensitization and Reprocessing).